Future of Breast Cancer Screening and Artificial Intelligence

 The goal of screening mammography is to detect early-stage breast cancers in asymptomatic women (screening guidelines).
 A recent 15-year study concluded that women who participated in a mammographic screening program had a 41% reduction in their risk of dying from breast cancer (ref.
 1).

-Despite the progress, there is another issue that needs urgent attention.
+Despite the progress, there is one issue that needs urgent attention.
 A report from the National Cancer Institute (NCI) concluded that screening mammograms fail to detect 20% of breast cancers that are present in the breast at the time of the mammogram (ref.
 2).
 When the mammogram fails to detect a breast cancer it is referred to as a false negative.
-A new technology, referred to as artificial Intelligence (AI), has the potential to markedly reduce the rates of false negative mammograms (ref.
+A new technology, referred to as artificial Intelligence, has the potential to markedly reduce the rates of false negative mammograms (ref.
 3).

 What is Artificial Intelligence?